 To be utopian today doesn’t mean rejecting messy reality for idealistic daydreams, or believing in the ultimate perfectibility of human society.
 Utopianism is simply the conviction that the world we have isn’t the only possible world: things can be better, and we can make them better.
 It’s the suspicion that we have all the knowledge and tools necessary to ensure a decent life for everyone on this planet—not a perfect life by any means, or even a happy one (we’re human!), but a decent one.
 What does that life look like?
 What does that world look like?
 And how do we get there?

 We’re not blind to the fact that utopianism has let us down before.
 Our approach is rigorous and necessarily skeptical—but never jaded.
 Call it utopian realism, if you want.
 Utopia decoupled from “progress”.

 As a utopian undertaking, Culture I/O takes a cue from Murray Bookchin’s lecture at the Toward Tomorrow Fair in 1978:

 The simple fact now is that I’m not only not an environmentalist, I’ve got some hot news—I’m not a futurist.
 I’m not a futurist at all.
 I’m a utopian.
 I want to see this word revived.
 I want to see us use it.
 I want to see us think utopian.
 Not think futurism.

-This site contains no pop-ups, ads, or trackers.
-The only information we collect are some simple in-house analytics so we can see what’s going on, and, if you choose to share it with us, your email address.
+The only information we collect about visitors to this site are some simple in-house analytics so we can see what’s going on, and, if you share it with us, your email address.

 This is just the beginning, friends. ☼